cursorless-dev/cursorless/docs/contributing/adding-a-new-language.md

 ## 2. Define parse tree patterns in Cursorless

-The parse trees exposed by tree-sitter are often pretty close to what we're looking for, but we often need to look for specific patterns within the parse tree to get the scopes that the user expects.
+The parse trees exposed by tree-sitter are often pretty close to what we``'re looking for, but we often need to look for specific patterns within the parse tree to get the scopes that the user expects.
 Fortunately, we have a domain-specific language that makes these definitions fairly compact.